lamps-wg/cmcbis/draft-ietf-lamps-rfc5273bis.md

-For the file-based protocol, an additional method of applying confidentiality protection (content shrouding) to the conveyed messages is usually availablle in the form of filesystem permissions.
+For the file-based protocol, an additional method of applying confidentiality protection (content shrouding) to the conveyed messages is usually available in the form of filesystem permissions.
 The local system may allow for read access to be limited to just a single user or group that corresponds to the entity authorized to read the request or response, respectively, and diligent use of these filesystem permissions